-This year's conference agenda has been designed to bring together rural & urban farmers, beginning farmers, veterans, rural residents, government agencies, elected officials, rural businesses, and faith and community based organizations interested in the sustainable economic recovery and renewal of our rural & urban agriculture suppressed and under-served communities.
-The theme for this years event is: "Advancing Economic Development-Job Creation and Growth through Rural and Urban Agriculture".
+This year’s Summit agenda has been designed to bring together rural and urban farmers, beginning farmers, veterans, rural residents, government agencies, elected officials, rural business and faith/community based organizations interested in the sustainable economic recovery and renewal of our rural and urban agriculture underserved and unserved communities.

 Give us a call if you want to talk to one of our friendly and professional staff members.
 Our office hours are 8:30 to 5:00 p.m.
 Monday -Friday or call (870) 870-734-3005 or email us at [email protected]